What are the best ETFs for my RRSP?

 Best ETF option #3 – Go with a low-cost Canadian ETF

-Whether you invest in Canadian ETFs that focus on Canadian content (like VCN, VCE, XIU, XIC, ZCN, ZLB and more), or, you invest in Canadian ETFs that own U.S and/or international stocks (like VUN, XAW, VXC and others) – this approach is absolutely one to consider.
+Whether you invest in Canadian ETFs that focus on Canadian content (like VCN, VCE, XIU, XIC, ZCN, ZLB and more), or, you invest in Canadian ETFs that own U.S and/or international stocks (like VFV, VUN, XAW, VXC and others) – this approach is absolutely one to consider.

-Should you really want to be aggressive with your portfolio, you can consider owning the all-in-one, all equity ETF VEQT.
+On top of that, should you really want to be aggressive with your portfolio, you can consider owning the all-in-one, all equity ETF VEQT.

 What, no bond ETFs Mark?